moztw/gfx.tw/README.md

 ## Installation

-Refer too [INSTALL doc](./INSTALL.md) for detail.
+Refer to [INSTALL doc](./INSTALL.md) for detail.
 You should be able to run your own instance in your own language.

 ## Contributors